D4rk-h/DisAIster/README.md

 ---

-## Contribuciones ✨
+## Contributions ✨

-¡Toda ayuda es bienvenida!
-Por favor, sigue estos pasos:
+All contributions are welcome!
+Please follow these steps:

-1. Haz un *fork* del proyecto.
+1. Fork the project.
-2. Crea una rama nueva: `git checkout -b feature/nueva-caracteristica`
+2. Create a new branch: git checkout -b feature/new-feature
-3. Realiza los cambios y *commitea*: `git commit -m 'Añadir nueva característica'`
+3. Make your changes and commit them: git commit -m 'Add new feature'
-4. Envía un *pull request*.
+4. Submit a pull request.

 ---

-## Licencia ©
+## License ©

-Este proyecto está licenciado bajo la [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [MIT License.](https://opensource.org/licenses/MIT).

 ---

-## Contacto 📞
+## Contact 📞

-¿Tienes preguntas o sugerencias?
-Contáctanos:
+Do you have questions or suggestions?
+Contact us:

-- **Email**: disaister@disaister.org
+-**Email**: disaister@disaister.org
-- **LinkedIn**: [Pronto Disponible]
+-**LinkedIn**: [Coming Soon]
 ---

-© 2024 Plataforma de Predicción de Desastres Naturales.
-Todos los derechos reservados.
+© 2024 Natural Disaster Prediction Platform.
+All rights reserved.